 At the end of 2018, President Michel Temer signed the Real Estate Sale Law.
 This legislation was the subject of intense debate in the Chamber and in the Senate, as there were many doubts about its impact on the consumer’s life and on the day-to-day life of the construction companies.

-With this new rule in place for property purchases, we decided to publish this article.
+With this new rule in place for property purchases, Blue world city decided to publish this article.
 The aim is to clarify what has changed from the old legislation to the new one.
 Come on?

 Termination Law: why did the law change?